-On Saturday evening Cardiff City played their first home match since the disappearance of new club record signing Emiliano Sala and his light aircraft pilot David Ibbotson.
-There were a number of tributes and an outpouring of emotion from the stands, players and Cardiff manager Neil Warnock.
+On Saturday evening, Cardiff City played their first home match since the disappearance of new club record signing Emiliano Sala and his light aircraft pilot David Ibbotson.
+There was an outpouring of emotion from the stands, players and staff, including Cardiff manager Neil Warnock.

-Since my first visit to the ground, the evening after the plane disappeared, the main tribute to Sala around a statue at the front of the ground had swollen with flowers, scarves, shirts and messages.
+Since visiting Cardiff City Stadium the evening after the plane disappeared, the main tribute to Sala around a statue at the front of the ground had swollen with flowers, scarves, shirts and messages.

-Inside a stirring atmosphere was generated from the stands which sang the hypnotic ‘song for Sala’ countless times over as Cardiff put in an impressive performance to beat Bournemouth 2-0 and keep in touch with their relegation rivals.
-The song remains lodged itself firmly in my head.
+Inside the ground, a stirring atmosphere was generated.
+The stands reverberated with the hypnotic ‘song for Sala’ as Cardiff put in an impressive performance, beating Bournemouth 2-0 to keep in touch with their relegation rivals.
+The song remains firmly lodged in my head.

 We will never let you go

 You’ll always be

 There’s a fuzzy logic in the embrace of Emiliano Sala by the Cardiff fans.
 He never played a minute but he signed a piece of paper and became a Cardiff City player.
 Tragedy means he will go down in Bluebirds folklore and be remembered in the history of the club, probably more than players who dedicated several years of their career.